stain/cwlprov-paper-gigascience/rebuttal.md

 have mirrored the research objects on Zenodo as well, in addition we contacted Mendeley Data to raise the accessibility issue.

-Introduction {#introduction .unnumbered}
+Introduction
 ------------

-> In Key Points, 4th point, space is missing in “CWLProvoutcome”
+> In Key Points, 4th point, space is missing in _“CWLProvoutcome”_

 Fixed

-Background and related work {#background-and-related-work .unnumbered}
+Background and related work
 ---------------------------

 > The first paragraph of related works is too long.